-The FARM's insurance products are standard automobile insurance contracts within each jurisdiction in which it operates.
-All of the FARM's insurance products contain significant insurance risk, and there are no financial risks that are required to be presented separately.
+The FARM's insurance products as assumed by members are standard automobile insurance contracts within each jurisdiction in which it operates.
+All of the FARM insurance products contain significant insurance risk, and there are no financial risks that are required to be presented separately.

-The UAFs are not standard automobile insurance contracts as they are mandated by provincial governments within each jurisdiction in which they operate.
+The UAFs are not standard automobile insurance contracts but represent a statutory obligation of members within each jurisdiction in which they operate.
 They fund valid claims for damages made by persons who cannot obtain satisfaction for damages under a contract of automobile insurance and where there is no other insurance or where other insurance is inadequate with respect to the damages claimed.